Dpope32/Frosting/memory-bank/progress.md

 - ⏳ End-to-end encryption for sensitive data

 ### Additional Integrations
-- ⏳ Calendar service integrations (Google, Apple)
 - ⏳ Additional financial data sources
 - ⏳ More sports leagues and teams

-### UI/UX Improvements
-- ⏳ Additional themes and customization options
-- ⏳ Accessibility enhancements
-- ⏳ Animation and transition refinements

 ## Known Issues
+- WiFi card wildly inconsistent
+- Bug in Drawer with profile picture not displaying

 ### Performance
-- Large bundle size affecting initial load times
+- 3ms to open the app (too slow)
 - Some UI components could be optimized for better performance
+  - Modals mainly
+- Routing between screens tad slow, Expo router issue

 ### Cross-Platform
-- Minor UI inconsistencies between platforms
+- Minor UI inconsistencies between platforms, speceficaly Web & iOs
-- Some features have different capabilities on web vs. native
+- Some features have different capabilities on small native screens

 ### Data Management
 - No backup/restore functionality yet
 - Local-only storage limits cross-device usage
+- No server ever.
+I do not want users data, just them to have the ability to sync.